EliriaT/small-cli-browser/README.md

 # small-cli-browser
-Laboratory work nr 2 for Web Programming course.
-CLI application that allows making HTTP requests from the terminal and to a default search engine.
-No HTTP client is used.
-HTTP requests are made and received only through TCP connection only
+* Laboratory work nr 2 for Web Programming course.
+* CLI application that allows making HTTP requests from the terminal and to the Google search engine.
+* No HTTP client is used.
+* HTTP requests are made and received only through TCP connection only

 ## Run the application